St. James Middle School

 Reports may be made anonymously, but formal disciplinary action must not be based solely on the basis of an anonymous report that cannot be corroborated.
 If requested, the identity of the victim will be protected to the extent allowed by law.

-- James Middle School has two assistant principals and one principal who work collaboratively to receive and investigate reports concerning incidences of bullying.
-The school is structured such that each assistant principal is assigned to a grade level so that the students and parents are able to form a relationship with the administrator and will therefore feel comfortable bringing concerns to the administrator.
+- St. James Middle School has two assistant principals and one principal who work collaboratively to receive and investigate reports concerning incidences of bullying.
+One assistant principal works primarily with the seventh grade while the other assistant principal works primarily with the eighth grade.
 Incidents may also be reported to guidance or to the principal.

-- James Middle has a tip box located near the cafeteria to anonymously report concerns.
+- St. James Middle has a tip box located near the cafeteria to anonymously report concerns.